-Jumeirah Park Area Guide
+Jumeirah Park Overview

 Jumeirah Park promises to be ‘a secure, family-orientated residential community’ of ‘2,000 stylish, luxury family villas, surrounded by expansive, verdant, eco-friendly parks and green spaces, as well as a host of integrated amenities’.

 The reality is that it is not quite finished, and though the houses have been built there is hardly any greenery and the amenities are not complete.
 It’s frustrating for those who have bought into the project, but if you’re a pioneer you may be attracted by the developer’s claims for Jumeirah Park, ‘located at the heart of Dubai's most desirable residential district’.

 The 2,000 villas in this 350-hectare neighbourhood are grouped in clusters, each cluster having its own design theme.
 The villas vary in size with three, four or five bedrooms and large family rooms and have been designed in three architectural styles: heritage, regional and rustic.
 All have private terraces and gardens and double garages, and the larger villas have their own private swimming pools.
 The parks and gardens shown on the master plan are not yet apparent and will probably not appear until the building works are finished.

 One-click links to properties currently on the market in Jumeirah Park.

 Jumeirah Park Amenities